cosmos/sdk-tutorials/academy/4-my-own-chain/create-message.md

 Files were generated to serialize the pair which are named `*.pb.go`. **Caution:** you should not edit these files.

-Starport also registered `MsgCreateGame` as a concrete message type with the two (de-)serialization engines:
+Ignite CLI also registered `MsgCreateGame` as a concrete message type with the two (de-)serialization engines:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/e78cba34926ba0adee23febb1ce44774e2c466b3/x/checkers/types/codec.go#L14]
 func RegisterCodec(cdc *codec.LegacyAmino) {